SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Meta Platforms, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 9, 2022 - (NASDAQ: FB)

-NEW YORK, April 13, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Meta Platforms, Inc..
+NEW YORK, April 20, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Meta Platforms, Inc.

 Shareholders who purchased shares of FB during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.